 The section of their website entitled “Stink Bug Basics” is particularly useful.
 Here you’ll find the various stages of a stink bug’s existence as well as ways to discern them from native stinkbugs.
 The “Managing BMSB” page links to the latest research and techniques for trapping and using natural predators against the bugs (parasitic wasps are among the most promising ways to control stink bugs — not commercially available).
 One page links to the most effective means found so far for organically controlling BMSB including the special problems stinkbugs pose to organic growers.

-Maybe the best way to prevent stinkbugs from attacking the vegetables in your garden is to use row covers to prevent them from gaining access.
+Maybe the best way to get rid of stinkbugs in your garden is to use row covers to prevent them from gaining access.
 Any bugs found on the covers can be hand-picked and dropped in a can with water and some detergent where they’ll drown.

 The vacuum also comes in handy if you spot any BMSB around the house, alone or in clusters, as well as for those times when you might find a whole wall, inside or out, covered in the little stinkers.
 Again, a little water with detergent will help hold and kill any of the bugs you capture in the vacuum.
 You wouldn’t want them to escape…they’re prolific breeders.